by Mualla McManus

 Karl McManus was bitten on the chest by a tick in July 2007 at a wildlife park on Sydney’s Northern Beaches.
-A week later he developed flu-like symptoms but, due to a lack of knowledge about Lyme disease in Australia, the tell-tale signs and the potential seriousness of the tick bite were overlooked.
+A week later he developed flu-like symptoms but, due to a lack of knowledge about tick borne diseases in Australia, the tell-tale signs and the potential seriousness of the tick bite were overlooked.

-Karl’s own search on the internet indicated that he may have had Lyme borreliosis, but because the NSW Government's view (set out on its website at that time) indicated that there was no Lyme disease in Australia, it was thought unlikely that Karl had Lyme disease.
+Karl’s own search on the internet indicated that he may have had Lyme or a form of Borreliosis or some similar tick borne disease, but because the NSW Government’s view (set out on its website at that time) indicated that there was no Lyme disease in Australia, it was thought unlikely that Karl had Lyme disease.

 At the same time, we found a journal article in which Dr David Martz described his own symptoms and recovery from what neurologists had initially diagnosed as motor neurone disease (MND) but in fact was Lyme borreliosis and other tick borne infections.
 An abstract of this article can be found at US National Library of Medicine.

-We began the treatment protocol for Lyme disease described by Harvey and Martz, and Karl started to get his muscle strength back and was feeling better in himself.
+We began the treatment protocol for Borreliosis described by Harvey and Martz, and Karl started to get his muscle strength back and was feeling better in himself.
 Unfortunately in August 2008, he got the flu and regressed.
-He experienced the symptoms of babesiosis and Lyme – extreme night sweats and muscle twitches – as well as a loss of function in his hands.
+He experienced the symptoms of Babesiosis and Borreliosis– extreme night sweats and muscle twitches – as well as a loss of function in his hands.
 He could not find a doctor in all of Australia who would care and treat his neuroborreliosis.

-There were constant denials of the existence of Lyme disease in Australian ticks, and efforts were made by doctors to diagnose Karl as suffering from something else – often MND, or multiple sclerosis (MS).
-Without proper monitoring he continued to deteriorate.
+There were constant denials of the existence of Borrelia in Australian ticks, which saw doctors trying to diagnose Karl as suffering from something other than a tick borne diseases – often MND, or Multiple Sclerosis (MS).

-The hospital staff refused to accept that Karl had Lyme disease and wanted to diagnose him as having MND or MS and classify him as terminally ill.
+The hospital staff refused to accept that Karl had Borreliosis and wanted to diagnose him as having MND or MS and classify him as terminally ill.
 They ignored his infection and treated him as if he had MND.